janetriley/bloom_filter/readme.txt

 FUTURE DIRECTIONS
 Fix the byte array initialization and rerun calculations.

+Figure out why the script can't read wordlist.txt if run from the command line.

 Use a better hash.
 If I planned to experiment a lot, I'd add a field to BloomFilter for hash functions, and make the hash method iterate through them.